bbitere/atomicsql_golang/README.md

 var models = ctx.Users.Qry("label1").Where( func(x *m.User) bool{<br/>
                         return x.Name == userName}).GetModels();<br/>

 In this example, the Where() contain a literal function aka lambda expression.
-This help the developer to have a robust development and having the check of types between data
+This help the developer to have a robust development and the check of types between data

 ------------------------------------------
 Let's see next Example:<br/>